appdezign/lara5docs/docs/60_routes.rst

 Entity Resource Routes
 --------------------------------

-All entities that have the option *resource_routes = 1* in the database get the standard resource routes:
+All entities that have the option *resource_routes* in the database get all the standard resource routes:

 +------------+-------------------------+---------------+---------------------------+
 | Verb       | Uri                     | Action        | Route name                |